 This first technique can be applied in so many ways.
 Gel medium acts as a resist, so you can stencil, stamp, and paint with it on your surface, then go over it with a wash of paint to reveal the resist.
 Here, I stenciled on some circles using gloss gel medium and a hand cut stencil that I made.

-The gel medium is clear, so its a bit hard to see where and how well you are working, you kinda have to watch it at an angle.
+The gel medium is clear, so it’s a bit hard to see where and how well you’re working, you kinda have to watch it at an angle.
 Once dry, paint over it with watercolors or slightly watered down acrylics.
 If the paint is sticking to your gel medium, you can lightly dab it with a paper towel and it should come right up.
 On this page, I used a lot of water with acrylics, then lifted the book to let it drip.
 So fun!

 You may remember this next technique from grade school.
 Wash your page with 1-3 colors of watercolor, sprinkle with some table salt, and then watch the magic happen!
 If you aren’t using watercolor paper, you may want to put a base coat of Absorbent Ground like I did, so that the watercolor flows better on your page.
 Absorbent Ground helps the paper act more like watercolor paper, making it easier to spread wet mediums.

 One of the easiest and fastest ways to create a background is to simply squirt some paint onto your page then move it around with an old credit card or key card.
 With this technique your paint will dry super quick, you waste little to no paint, and it creates a neat printmaking effect!
 Scrape the paint up and down, then scrape side to side, letting the colors mix slightly.

 When dry, you can add another layer of color like I did here with the black.